mkarajohn/YGO-Rules-Reference-for-GOAT-Players-Who-Can-t-Read-Good-and-Who-Wanna-Learn-to-Do-Other-Stuff-Good/README.md

 # YGO Rules Reference for GOAT Players Who Can't Read Good and Who Wanna Learn to Do Other Stuff Good

-This document is meant to highlight some general rules/concepts that are often missed by GOAT players
+This document is meant to highlight some general rules/concepts that are often missed by GOAT players.

 For GOAT specific rulings and interactions you can read the following: